Cartrigger/angelauramc.github.io/markdown/wiki/getting_started/INSTALL.md

 ::: details Sideloading (Jailed)
 **Requires an active Apple ID, that has signed into the [Apple Developer Program](https://developer.apple.com/account).**

-AmethystLauncher supports being sideloaded with AltStore and SideStore.
+Amethyst supports being sideloaded with AltStore and SideStore.
 Instructions to use SideStore are below--for other options, refer to their documentation.

 1. Follow the official guide on installing AltStore itself:
     - Instructions for [Mac](https://docs.sidestore.io/docs/getting-started/mac) and [Windows](https://docs.sidestore.io/docs/getting-started/windows)

-2. Install the latest release using this [Install with SideStore](sidestore://install?url=https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases/latest/download/net.kdt.AmethystLauncher.ipa) button.
+2. Install the latest release using this [Install with SideStore](sidestore://install?url=https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases/latest/download/net.kdt.Amethyst.ipa) button.
     - For a specific release, you can find its button on the [Releases](https://github.com/PojavLauncherTeam/PojavLauncher_iOS/releases) page

-Installing AmethystLauncher is not the end for Jailed iOS devices.
+Installing Amethyst is not the end for Jailed iOS devices.
 In order to play Minecraft itself, you will need to [enable JIT](../faq/ios/JIT.md).
 :::

 ::: details Sideloading (Jailbroken)